ndejong/terraform-digitalocean-opnsense-image/README.md

 ## Notes and Observations
- * The image "build" process leverages the OPNsense provided `opnsense-bootstrap.sh` tool to "convert" a FreeBSD Droplet into an OPNsense one, check it out here - https://github.com/opnsense/update
+ * The image "build" process leverages the OPNsense provided `opnsense-bootstrap.sh` tool to "convert" a FreeBSD Droplet into an OPNsense one, check it out here - [https://github.com/opnsense/update](https://github.com/opnsense/update)
- * Builds generally take around 10 minutes when using a small-sized Digital Ocean Droplet size - you will see a lot of Terraform output as the process continues.
+ * Builds generally take around 10 minutes when using a small-sized Digital Ocean Droplet size, you will see a lot of Terraform output as the build process continues.
  * Builds can fail for many reasons, external packages may not download, kernel-panics have been observed, you do need to keep an eye on the Terraform logging output to make sure nothing obvious is going wrong.
  * The Digital Ocean API can act mysteriously at times,  several times it has been observed that the final Droplet